evergreenluster/20-questions/README.md

 I built this project to learn socket programming and multithreading - two areas where I had limited experience but wanted to develop my skills.

-My plan is to learn Spring Boot to rebuild this with a web interface, which will let me develop my HTML, CSS, and JavaScript skills alongside backend web development.
+There are a handful of enhancements I still want to make to the current version, but my long-term plan is to learn Spring Boot to rebuild this with a web interface, which will let me develop my HTML, CSS, and JavaScript skills alongside backend web development.

 ## Features